 J’ai oublié mes biens à la gare (I forgot my property/belongings at the train station)

-Économiser l’eau pour plus de bien (Save water for greater good)
+Économiser l’eau pour le plus grand bien (Save water for the greater good)

-This trick will be your golden ticket towards sounding more natural in French.
-A lot of natives like to add bien when they say ‘really’ or ‘very’.
+This trick will be your golden ticket to sounding more natural in French.
+A lot of natives like to add bien instead of using ‘really’ or ‘very’.

-Louis est bien beau (Louis is very good looking)
+Damon est bien beau (Damon is very good looking)